Unified stability criteria for perturbed LTV systems with unstable instantaneous dynamics: Introduction

 In this work we aim to study exponential stability of perturbed LTV systems.
 Compared with the aforementioned literature, the main features of this work are threefold.
 Firstly, the time-varying dynamics is not required to be continuous but allowed to have jumps.
 To the author's knowledge, such combination of continuous time-variation and switches are not studied together until the recent work \cite{Gao2018}, where a unified stability criteria based on total variation is proposed for such systems.
-Nevertheless in that work, the instantaneous dynamics is not allowed to be unstable.
+Nevertheless, the system matrix is assumed to be piece-wise continuously differentiable in that work, whereas in this work we have a strictly weaker assumption that the system matrix is only assumed to be piece-wise absolutely continuous.
+Moreover, the work \cite{Gao2018} does not allow the instantaneous dynamics to be unstable.
 This brings the second feature of our work that the system matrix is not assumed to be always Hurwitz.
-In other words, the LTV system is allowed to have unstable instantaneous dynamics with positive measure.
 In addition, we assume the presence of nonlinear time-varying perturbation which may be persistent.
-Similar problems of stability of perturbed switched time-varying systems is studied in the works \cite{LIU2017114,mancillaaguilar2021integraliss}, where in the first work the perturbations are additive disturbance and delays, while in the second work the perturbations are impulses and errors due to linearization.
-In these works, the nominal systems are assumed to be uniformly exponentially stable, whereas in our work there is no such an assumption.
+Similar problems about stability of perturbed switched time-varying systems is studied in the works \cite{LIU2017114,mancillaaguilar2021integraliss}, where in the first work the perturbations are additive disturbance and delays, while in the second work the perturbations are impulses and errors due to linearization.
+In these works, the nominal systems need to be assumed uniformly exponentially stable, whereas in our work there is no such an assumption.
 Instead, in this work we propose a unified criteria based on the combined assessment of the total variation of the system matrix, the measure of the instantaneous dynamics when it is not sufficiently ``stable" and the estimate of the perturbation.
 The main contribution of this work is the conclusion that when this combined assessment is upper bounded by a function affine in time, then the neighborhood of the origin, whose size depends on the magnitude of the persistent perturbation, is uniformly globally exponentially stable.
-In terms of methodology, we manage to find a monotonically decreasing Lyapunov function for the system with out persistent perturbation.
-Stability property is then directly concluded by Lyapunov's direct method.
-Compared with the other approaches used in similar works \cite{Vu2007,Gao2018,Long2019}, where the value function needs to be estimated by cascading the changes over continuous flows and at jumps and hence is not monotonic, our approach is more straightforward and easier to follow.
+In terms of methodology, a Lyapunov-based approach is used to conclude the stability property.
+Similar Lyapunov-based approach also appears in \cite{Yang2015} for the stability analysis of interconnected switched systems.
+In that work, a Lyapunov function consists of an auxiliary timer is constructed.
+While we also use a timer in the construction of the Lyapunov function in order to make it monotonic along perturbation-free solution trajectories, because the system is time-varying and the system matrix is only assumed to be piece-wise absolutely continuous with respect to time, the regularity of the timer needs to be carefully discussed.